Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BYEJVuveAB8.md

 ---
-title: "November 29th, 2022 Livestream 45 Q A  Do you and Snutt interact with the programmers on a regular basis"
+title: "November 29th, 2022 Livestream Q&A  Do you and Snutt interact with the programmers on a regular basis?"
 date: "2022-11-29"
 layout: transcript
 topics: